 180 days until Disney is a special day when you’re booking a Disney holiday because it means you can book your ADR’s (Advance Dining Reservations).
 These are meal reservations for all the character meals and sit down restaurants that don’t offer quick service dining.

-Some restaurants are very popular and slots are taken quickly, so it’s a good idea to be prepared about where you would like to eat and research some of the restaurants before you reach the 180 day mark to ensure you get some of the restaurants you would like.
+Some restaurants are very popular and slots are taken quickly, such as Be Our Guest reservations.
+It’s a good idea to be prepared about where you would like to eat and research some of the restaurants before you reach the 180 day mark to ensure you get some of the restaurants you would like.

 I have learnt a few more tips and tricks since my last holiday to Disney, and this time around I have been a little more prepared.
 I have been using a spreadsheet to roughly plan our holiday and this has helped work out where I want to slot our sit down meals in.

 One thing to remember is that if you are staying at one of the Disney Hotels (we stayed at Caribbean Beach Resort last year and are again next year), then you can book your ADR’s for the first ten days of your holiday when you reach the 180 day mark.
 If you are staying off site such as a villa or a hotel then you can only book your reservations a day at a time, so at your 180 day mark you will be able to book for your first day at Disney and so on.

 This is a great plus for anyone staying on site to get the bookings you want and is a perk for staying in a Disney hotel.
 As we are only staying for nine nights this time, I can book all of my reservations in one go today.

 When you reach your 180 days until Disney, you will need to book your Disney dining reservations via your My Disney Experience account, so if you haven’t go one, get an account before 180 days.
 From here you can link your holiday booking and attach your restaurant reservations to the days you want to book for.